RESEARCH STARTER

 Landscape

-Bogotá is in the middle of Colombia, atop a plateau in the Andes, at an elevation of 2,650 meters (8,660 feet).
-The plateau is generally referred to as the sabana (savannah) de Bogotá, although it is not technically a savannah.
+Bogotá sits atop a high plateau in the Andes Mountains at an elevation of 2,650 meters (8,660 feet), in central Colombia.
+The plateau is commonly referred to as the sabana (savannah) de Bogotá, although it is not technically a savannah.
 The city lies at the base of the Guadalupe and Monserrate mountains and several smaller hills, which limit the city's ability to expand outward.
 The Bogotá River runs through the city from the north to the south, culminating in the Tequendama Falls.
 There are many tributaries to the Bogotá River, which has allowed the farmland in Bogotá and the surrounding areas to thrive.
+Climate events have underscored the need for adaptive approaches in urban planning and water resource management to strengthen the city's resilience to future climate-related impacts.

 People

-Most of Bogotá's approximately 11.344 million residents (2022), called either Bogotaños or cachacos, have pride in their adopted Spanish culture.
+According to the World Health Organization (WHO), Bogotá's population was approximately 11.8 million in 2025.
+Residents, called either Bogotaños or cachacos, have pride in their adopted Spanish culture.
 The residents appreciate the city's Spanish colonial architecture and claim that they speak the best Spanish in South America.
-During the first half of the twentieth century, however, there was a drastic divide between Bogotaños who embraced Spain's influence on the city and those who rejected everything Spanish.
+During the first half of the twentieth century, however, there was a drastic divide between Bogotaños who embraced Spain's influence on the city and those who sought to emphasize indigenous identity and resist colonial influence.

 Common dishes in Bogotá are tamales, ajiaco (a soup made with chicken, potatoes, corn, capers, cream, and avocado), and tamal (corn dough stuffed with meat, chicken, longaniza, pork ribs, chicken peas, onion, and garlic, and usually served with chocolate).
-Aguardiente (fire water) is a popular Bogotaño liquor made from sugar cane and anise.
-Chichi, a corn liquor, is still popular in some regions, but it has been largely displaced by beer in most communities.
+Aguardiente (firewater) is a popular Bogotaño liquor made from sugarcane and anise.
+Chicha, a traditionally Indigenous corn liquor that was made illegal in 1949, is still popular in some regions, but it has been largely displaced by beer in most communities.

 Landmarks